aws-samples/aws-devops-pipeline-accelerator/README.md

 3. [Gitlab CI for deploying Terraform, CDK and CloudFormation resources](https://github.com/aws-samples/aws-devops-pipeline-accelerator/blob/feature/repo-structure/gitlab-ci/README.md)

 ## Benefits
-1. **Standardisation & consistency** : standardised pipeline for any type of application brings in consistency in application deployment
+1. ***Standardisation & consistency*** : standardised pipeline for any type of application brings in consistency in application deployment
-2. **Reusability** : Entire solution is reusable and scalable in nature.
+2. ***Reusability*** : Entire solution is reusable and scalable in nature.
 Accelerators can be consumed by applications to orchestrate pipeline
-3. **Velocity** : Application team can focus more on to developing app than worrying about building pipeline of the application that will be improve velocity of application
+3. ***Velocity*** : Application team can focus more on to developing app than worrying about building pipeline of the application that will be improve velocity of application
-4. **Security** : Built in quality gates that secures quality of the application deployment with DevSecOps concepts
+4. ***Security*** : Built in quality gates that secures quality of the application deployment with DevSecOps concepts
-5. **Scalability** : Outcome of this entire solution would be configurable templates which are highly scalable and can easily integrate with any type of application that supports CI/CD pipeline for chosen platform.
+5. ***Scalability*** : Outcome of this entire solution would be configurable templates which are highly scalable and can easily integrate with any type of application that supports CI/CD pipeline for chosen platform.

 ## Limitations
-First release supports (provides reuasble code) for only AWS CodePipeline and Gitlab CI platforms.
+First release supports (provides reuasble code) only for AWS CodePipeline and Gitlab CI platforms.

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.